hadalhw17/AlexBot/README.md

 Discord Bot with a very small functional(for now(kek))

 Available commands:
-                    !info   Tells about this bot
+                    !info   Tells about this bot\n
                     !help   Show the list of all possible commands !hentai Send hentai pictures